Antelope Valley Bankruptcy | Affordable Award-Winning Quality in Palmdale

 An Antelope Valley bankruptcy attorney for years

 Our bankruptcy attorney office has been in the AV from back before the real estate bubble burst.
 Our first office was over by the car dealerships, before the new hospital was built.
 Since then, we’ve moved to be more conveniently located, right off the Antelope Valley freeway.
-In fact, we’re right off the 14, near Enterprise and 5 Street West.
+In fact, we’re right off the 14, near 5 Street West, way before you get to the hospital, before there even was a hospital.

 We were able to help many people in the AV when the bubble did burst.
 Home were underwater, no equity, and people were wondering if they should keep paying their mortgages.
 We were happy that we got to remove many second mortgages with a “lien strip” Chapter 13 bankruptcy.
 In fact, our Chapter 13 success rate is 20 times the average for our district.